SCIFIHISTORY.NET

 "Join Ms. Vampy and her Hot Hunk of Horror guest, Jeff Dylan Graham, as she insists that her guest is the "guy" from TWILIGHT and NEW MOON.
 Find out how Ms. Vampy's VampireMatch.com date turns out."

 On this day in 2010, Doctor Who aired "Amy's Choice."
-This served as the seventh episode of the program's fifth (relaunched) season, and here's the plot summary as provided by IMDB.com:
+Officially, this served as the seventh episode of the program's fifth (relaunched) season, and here's the plot summary as provided by IMDB.com:

 "Five years after finally leaving the TARDIS Amy and Rory now married, live in the quiet little village of Leadworth.
 But everything is not what it would seem."